hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 The intended audience is the merchant's technical staff or the merchant's system integrator.

-Because almost all communication between the merchant's system and the REST API is realized through predefined XML or JSON messages over the Internet using standard protocols, you will need basic XML/JSON programming skills and knowledge of HTTP(S).
+Because almost all communications between the merchant's system and the REST API are done through predefined XML or JSON messages over the Internet using standard protocols, you will need basic XML/JSON programming skills and knowledge of HTTP(S).
 Furthermore, it is recommended that you are familiar with the basics of tokenization